The Prince of Tennis: Manga

 In North America, Viz Media announced the acquisition of the series in February 2004.
-The first volume was released on April 21, 2004.
-As of July 5, 2011, the forty-two volumes have been published.
+The 42 volumes were released from April 21, 2004. to July 5, 2011.

 A 4-panel manga parody by Ken-ichi Sakura, titled The Prince of After School (放課後の王子様, Hōkago no Ōjisama), began in Jump Square on November 4, 2008.
 The first collected volume was released on June 4, 2010.
-As of September 3, 2021, seven volumes have been released.
+As of July 4, 2023, eight volumes have been released.

 A sequel to the manga series, titled The New Prince of Tennis (新テニスの王子様, Shin Tennis no Ōjisama), was announced in the December issue of Jump Square, published on November 4, 2008.
 The series began serialization in Jump Square on March 4, 2009.
 The story is set several months after the end of the first manga, and features Ryoma returning to Japan after his stay in America.

 Anime

 An anime television series adaptation animated by Trans Arts, co-produced by Nihon Ad Systems and directed by Takayuki Hamana, was broadcast on TV Tokyo from October 10, 2001, to March 30, 2005, spanning a total of 178 episodes.
 The episodes were collected in forty-five DVD sets, released from January 25, 2002, to October 28, 2005.

 In North America, the anime series was licensed by Viz Media.
 On April 24, 2007, Viz Media released the first The Prince of Tennis box set in the United States.
 Viz Media has also opted to not include the Japanese opening and ending themes, instead using electric guitar music.
 However, the original music themes can be found in the DVD extras of disc 3.
 As of January 15, 2008, four box sets have been released by Viz.
 The four box sets contain the first 50 episodes of the series.
-On April 2, 2021, Funimation announced they had licensed the series, and it would stream on their website with a new English dub.
-In July 2022, The Prince of Tennis will be backed with its first series in 10 years to celebrate its 20th anniversary.
+On April 2, 2021, Crunchyroll (then known as Funimation) announced it had licensed the series, and it would stream it on their website with a new English dub.
+After Funimation was unified under the Crunchyroll brand in 2022, the series joined its namesake streaming service.